 3. L’Union Estate Park

 L’Union Estate Park is a former coconut and vanilla plantation that gives an interesting insight into the colonial past of the islands.
-It’s also home to a number of glorious giant tortoises.

 You can join a Seychelles day tour, which takes you around La Digue and includes a stop at L’Union Estate Park, to make things super easy.